yoo-wang/ORA-Final-Project-Supply-Chain-and-Distribution-System/README.md

 Following shows the variables used in **Phase 1** task.
 First, we have Line Status Variables.
 These are binary values that simply tell us if a line is switched on or off.
 Second are the Flow Variables.
 These track the actual active and reactive power flowing through the lines.
 Third are Recourse Variables.
 These represent load shedding—the power we are forced to cut during an emergency when delivery is impossible.
 Finally, we have the State Variables, which represent the square of the nodal voltage.
 We constrain these within a safety range of plus or minus 10% to ensure system stability.<br>
 <img src="Images/Variables for Phase 1.png" alt="Variables for Phase 1" width="600"><br>
 <br>
+Here we have additional variables for **Phase 2** task: Line Hardening Decision variables and DG Allocation Decision variable deciding which lines to harden and where to place generators.
+We also have a DG Power Output variable that can tell the output of generator.
+The last variable Attack Status indicates whether a line survives after an attack or damaged.<br>
 <img src="Images/Variables for Phase 2.png" alt="Variables for Phase 2" width="600"><br>
 <br>
+In **Phase 3** task, we need to include following variables, which are similar to Phase 1, and also Phase 2 variables to finish this task.
+The difference between phase 3 and those of phase 1 is that different scenarios are included.<br>
 <img src="Images/Variables for Phase 3.png" alt="Variables for Phase 3" width="600"><br>
 <br>